Journal

 What Went Wrong

-• High-tech, low-carbon systems added 18% to capital costs versus the 4–8% needed to build certified Passivhaus homes
+• High-tech, low-carbon systems added 18% to the project's costs versus the 4–8% needed to build certified Passivhaus homes

 • Promises of generating 80% of required energy on site and cutting bills by up to 50% [vs residents' previous homes] didn't materialise